Thyroid Cancer Screening (PDQ®)–Health Professional Version

 Description of the Evidence

-In 2017, an estimated 56,870 new cases of thyroid cancer will be diagnosed in the United States, and an estimated 2,010 people will die from the disease.
-Surveillance, Epidemiology, and End Results (SEER) data suggest that the incidence of thyroid cancer in women is about three times higher than the incidence of thyroid cancer in men (21.0 vs. 7.1 per 100,000 per year), although the mortality rate does not differ by sex (0.5 per 100,000 per year for both).
-Nearly all cases are diagnosed at either the local stage (68%) or the regional stage (27%).
-The 10-year relative survival is 97%.
+In 2021, an estimated 44,280 new cases of thyroid cancer will be diagnosed in the United States, and an estimated 2,200 people will die of the disease.
+Surveillance, Epidemiology, and End Results (SEER) data suggest that the incidence of thyroid cancer in women is about three times higher than the incidence of thyroid cancer in men (23.3 vs. 8.0 per 100,000 per year), although the mortality rate does not differ by sex (0.5 per 100,000 per year for both).
+Nearly all cases are diagnosed at either the local stage (67%) or the regional stage (27%).
+The 10-year relative survival is 98%.

-Thyroid cancer represents less than 5% of all cancer diagnoses in the United States and less than 1% of all cancer deaths.
+Thyroid cancer represents less than 3% of all cancer diagnoses in the United States and less than 0.5% of all cancer deaths.
 Thyroid cancer is most frequently diagnosed in people aged 45 to 54 years, although it is the most frequently diagnosed cancer in women aged 20 to 34 years.
-In 2014, more than 750,000 people in the United States had been diagnosed with thyroid cancer at some point in their lives.
+In 2017, there were an estimated 859,838 individuals living with thyroid cancer in the United States.

 Evidence of No Benefit Associated With Screening